-The information and teaching suggestions in this resource are designed for use in further education colleges and are specifically designed for students on creative industries related courses.
+The information and teaching suggestions in this resource are designed for use in further education colleges and are specifically designed for students on Administration and IT related courses.

-They highlight the importance of talking about problems as a means of dealing with mental distress and of signposting students to existing and new networks of support.
+They highlight the importance of talking about problems, as a means of dealing with mental distress and of signposting students to existing and new networks of support.
+The materials have been written in response to discussions with colleges across the United Kingdom and in recognition of the pressures and demands for students on Administration and IT courses.
+It is reported that there are increasing numbers of students disclosing mental health needs and/or presenting in mental distress1.